jhc-systems/redsniff/README.md

     instead of:
       '[s]earch'

-By contrast, using WebDriver directly would have resulted in just `ElementNotFoundException` in most cases, and it may take you some time to realise you had misspelled the element name.
+By contrast, using WebDriver directly would have resulted in just `ElementNotFoundException` in many cases, and it may take you some time to realise you had, for instance, misspelled an element name.

 ###Why 'redsniff'?